kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 endpoints that don't involve the Kubernetes API server nor etcd, we don't foresee any negative impact on existing API latency SLIs/SLOs.

-The `DifferentialSnapshot` sidecar uses a simple startup process to initialize a Go process with 2 long-running goroutines, serving as the controller and the listener.
+The `VolumeSnapshotDelta` sidecar uses a simple startup process to initialize a Go process with 2 long-running goroutines, serving as the controller and the listener.
 It will have no negative impact on the startup latency SLIs/SLOs.